Bob

 Now let’s talk HDMI output.
 And we’ll start with the built-in splitter.
 While I think having this functionality built-in is cool, I reviewed an amazing HDMI Splitter that cost $28, is PS3 compatible, has an impressive audio DAC (for the money) and offers two different digital audio outputs.
 You can use that splitter on EVERYTHING, rather than just one device.

 And for the HDMI signal itself – It’s just an analog-to-digital converter (ADC).
 That’s it.
 If you already own decent component video cables, you can get a cheap DAC for $21 that does exactly the same thing.
 If you don’t have any YPbPr cables (or have unshielded, low-quality ones), then you can get DAC’s designed specifically for the Xbox that do an excellent job.
-Electron Shepard is offering one for $32 that will match or surpass any one out there.
+Electron Shepherd is offering one for $32 that will match or surpass any one out there.
 Chimeric Systems has one that’s more expensive, but offers separate digital audio out.
 And if you’d like both HDMI AND analog outputs, the Behar Bros sell their Xedusa for $65 that worked the same.

 That means if you’d like the same exact functionality, you’re paying under $100, as opposed to $190.
 And if you’d like the Xedusa instead, it’s about $30 more – Still far less than the Eon solution.
 That said, if you’re someone who runs tournaments and you can get them at a bulk discount, I’d be willing to bet this would make setup much easier.
 As long as they’re properly-built, perform well and are safe to use…